grame-cncm/faustcourse/session2/Lesson 6.md

 [SLIDE 50: type of notations]

-In this slide we see the different notations of a very simple exmple, and how they are related to the core syntax.
+In this slide we see the different notations of a very simple example, and how they are related to the core syntax.